Frequently asked questions

 What housing types will be included?

-The proposal allows for a range of housing to meet the needs of people at various life stages including, but not limited to, young workers, downsizers, families and single person households.
+The approved concept allows for a range of housing to meet the needs of people at various life stages including, but not limited to, young workers, downsizers, families and single person households.
 This could include housing above shops, units of different sizes, units over multiple levels and terrace style housing.

-The proposal includes 5% Affordable Housing for very low, low and moderate households where rent is less than 30% of overall household income, in line with Landcom’s Housing Affordability and Diversity Policy.
+The approved concept also includes 5% Affordable Housing for very low, low and moderate households where rent is less than 30% of overall household income, in line with Landcom’s Housing Affordability and Diversity Policy.
 This Affordable Housing will be managed by a Community Housing Provider.

 When will the Bella Vista Station Precinct be developed?

-Landcom is the master developer for the Bella Vista Station Precinct and will appoint development partners to deliver the concept proposal.
+Landcom is the master developer for the Bella Vista Station Precinct and will appoint development partners to deliver the approved concept.
 Development sites will be released via a competitive tender process, with a range of market opportunities available over the next 10 years.
 Future developers will need to lodge development applications for buildings before they can start construction.